jlmayfield/jlmayfield.github.io/teaching/COMP141/Assignments/lab3.md

 Today's goals are pretty straight forward:
 1. [Create your GPC account](/teaching/COMP141/Assignments/gcp/01_gcp_setup/) using your Monmouth College e-mail and the $50 coupon (see email from your instructor)
-2. [Setup budget and spending alerts](/teaching/COMP141/Assignments/gcp/02_gcp_setup/) to be certain you know if you're incurring costs.
+2. [Setup budget and spending alerts](/teaching/COMP141/Assignments/gcp/02_gcp_billing/) to be certain you know if you're incurring costs.
-3. [Launch a free-tier compute resource](/teaching/COMP141/Assignments/gcp/03_gcp_setup/).
+3. [Launch a free-tier compute resource](/teaching/COMP141/Assignments/gcp/03_gcp_launch/).
 Mess around.
 Stop and restart your compute.
-4. **Optional** Exploring managing and connecting to your [GCP resources from your own, local terminal](/teaching/COMP141/Assignments/gcp/04_gcp_setup/).
+4. **Optional** Exploring managing and connecting to your [GCP resources from your own, local terminal](/teaching/COMP141/Assignments/gcp/04_gcp_cli/).

-*There's nothing to turn in for today's lab, but do not leave until you've shown the instructor that you've successfully launched a linux VM.*
+*There's nothing to turn in for today's lab, but do not leave until you've shown the instructor that you've successfully launched a linux VM and can ping and traceroute to your VM from a your computer or a lab computer.*